 The next one was every bit as crowded, maybe more-so, but we couldn’t wait any longer, so we barged on crushing two old ladies underfoot.
 I barely made it on before the conductor closed the gate with my luggage actually sitting on the outside edge of the boat.
 The poles that closed the sliding gate pushed through between my legs.

 Until the next water but stop, I was hanging onto our luggage for dear life, trying to avoid dumping all our worldly belongings into the Mediterranean Sea—it was a tad nerve-wracking.

 After a few more locals piled on at the next two stops (other people got off simultaneously, thankfully), we made it to Saint Lucia Stazione with all of our belongings somehow still dry.
 With time to spare, we stopped for a quick bite to eat and hastily wrote postcards to family and friends back home.

-Taking the train from Venice to Paris.
+Taking the train from Venice Italy to Paris France.

 Our train into Paris was a sleeper car which had space for four adults to lie down, sort of.
 Taking the sleeper car, we figured, would let us sleep the eleven-hour trip from Venice to Paris, while avoiding a hotel stay.
 The only snag in the plan was the French couple we ended up traveling with.

 Neither of them knew a lick of English and neither of us knew a lick of French.
 What followed was several awkward hours of hand gestures and facial expressions one step above that of chimpanzees.
 Amy spent the next few hours brushing up on her High School French.